Ralph Gibson (fighter pilot): After Korea

 After the Korean war ended in 1953, Gibson transitioned to the F-100 Super Sabre and later the F-4 Phantom II.
 As a lieutenant colonel, he commanded the 433rd Tactical Fighter Squadron (part of the 8th Tactical Fighter Wing) based at Ubon Air Base in Thailand, and flew 105 combat missions during the Vietnam War from 1967 to 1968.
 He also had two tours in West Germany and a tour as the leader of the United States Air Force Thunderbirds.
 He was promoted to colonel in 1968 and retired in 1974.

 Final years

 After retirement Gibson was inducted into the Illinois Military Aviation Hall of Fame, and he started a successful second career selling real estate in Tucson, Arizona.
 Having established himself in the state, he was further honoured with an induction into the Arizona Aviation Hall of Fame.
 Gibson died on January 2, 2009, after falling and striking his head while showing property to prospective buyers.
 He was 84.

 Awards and decorations

-He was a command pilot.
 His military decorations and awards include the Silver Star with oak leaf cluster, Legion of Merit, Distinguished Flying Cross with two oak leaf clusters with 'V' device, Air Medal with 12 oak leaf clusters and Air Force Commendation Medal.